 Corn is a super versatile ingredient; corn bread, corn on the cob, corn chowder, corn salad (like my Mexican Black Bean & Corn Salad), corn risotto, grits, polenta, corn salsa; the list of dishes you can create with corn is endless.

 As I was preparing this post, I became curious about the difference between a bisque and chowder.
 A bisque is a smooth soup, while a chowder is thick and tends to have their ingredients and vegetables visible.
 Since I plan to use my immersion blender for a creamy soup, this constitutes as a bisque 😋

-Soup, Bisque and Chowders are autumn comfort foods, for sure 👍 I’m looking forward to bringing these dishes back into our meal rotation.
+Soup, Bisque and Chowders are autumn comfort foods, for sure 👍 and I’m looking forward to bringing these dishes back into our meal rotation.
 When creating a soup, bisque or chowder, you need to garnish to add texture and flavors.
-For today’s bisque I plan to use crispy bacon, which will provide savoriness, crunch and provides the fat needed to saute my veggies; jalapeno, because sweet corn needs some heat; and cooked corn kernels, because it’s corn bisque afterall 😉
+For today’s bisque I plan to use crispy bacon, which will provide savoriness, crunch and provides the fat needed to saute my veggies; jalapeno, because sweet corn needs some heat; and cooked corn kernels, because it’s corn bisque afterall 😉!!!

 - For the Corn Stock – Note: this makes ~5 cups of stock

 - 4 ears of corn with the corn removed

 - 1 bay leaf

 - 1 leek, chopped